Medical Research: Evaluating Claims and Facts

 Locate and Evaluate Medical Research Like a Pro

-Understand the process for reading a medical journal article.
-Learn how to verify the content so you can assess the quality and reliability of the materials.
+Use a strategic process for finding and reading medical journal articles.
+Learn how to assess the quality and reliability of published research.

 Explore the Role of Traditional & Social Media